 This course focuses on the development of English as a language of communication over time.
 It is an excellent opportunity to improve your ability to analyse language; produce coherent and effective arguments, and write creatively.
 You will also gain insights into the process of communication; whether spoken, written or electronic.

-Grade 5 GCSE English Language required.
+Grade 5 or above in GCSE English Language.

 As an international student you must: